christopheradams/is-art-weave/README.md

 # "Is Art" on Artweave

+Christopher Adams, *Is Art*, 2021.
+Custom software (JavaScript, HTML, CSS).

+*Is Art* is a minimal, interactive artistic statement.
+Each interaction can change the work's self-definition as *art* or *not art*.
+All transactions are recorded permanently.

 *Is Art* is a smart contract and distributed application on the [Arweave] network.
-It is an adaptation of [Rhea Myers]'s original work of the same name for Ethereum.
+It is an adaptation of [Rhea Myers]'s original work for Ethereum.

-*Is Art* is a minimal, interactive artistic statement.
-A single transaction can toggle the work's self-definition as *art* or *not art*.
-All interactions with the contract are recorded permanently.

-Interacting with the work requires an [Arweave wallet] to pay a transaction fee.
+Transacting with the work requires an [Arweave wallet] to pay a fee.

 The [source code] is available under a free license.
 It includes a SmartWeave contract with tests, and a JavaScript application that reads